JungHsuan/react-native-collapsible-tabview/README.md

-# React native collapsible tabView example
+# React native collapsible tabview example
 This is just a simple example implementing a tabview with collapsible header.
 Here we use ``react-native-tab-view`` in our implemetation.

 # Demo